Book cover

 To prevent customers from encountering unexpected bugs in their systems, organizations using monolithic architectures often adopt a strict and bureaucratic process for releasing new versions.
 This process may include manual testing before the system is deployed to production.
 Manual testing involves a tester executing the system’s most relevant functionalities to simulate a usage session by an end user.

-To solve this problem—where development has become agile but the release process remains bureaucratic—organizations have begun to migrate their monoliths to an architecture based on microservices.
+To address this problem—where development has become agile but the release process remains bureaucratic—organizations have begun to migrate their monoliths to an architecture based on microservices.
 The idea is simple: groups of modules now run as separate processes, without sharing memory.
 In other words, the system is decomposed into modules not just during development but also at runtime.
-Consequently, the chances of changes in one module causing bugs in other modules are reduced.
+Consequently, the likelihood of changes in one module causing bugs in other modules is reduced.

 The following figure shows a microservices-based implementation of our initial example.
 In this new architecture, we still have nine modules.
 However, they are run by six separate processes, represented by the squares and rectangles surrounding the modules.
 Modules M1, M2, M3, and M6 are each executed in an independent process.
 Modules M4 and M5 are executed in a fifth process.
 Lastly, modules M7, M8, and M9 are executed in a sixth process.